drewsilcock/PSyclone/doc/user_guide/stub_gen.rst

 -------

-A simple single field example of a kernel that can be used as input for the stub generator is found in ``tests/test_files/dynamo0p3/simple.f90`` and is shown below:
+A simple single field example of a kernel that can be used as input for the stub generator is found in ``tests/test_files/dynamo0p3/simple_mod.f90`` and is shown below:
 ::

     module simple_mod

       type, extends(kernel_type) :: simple_type
-        type(arg_type), dimension(1) :: meta_args =  &
+         type(arg_type), dimension(1) :: meta_args = (/ &
+              arg_type(gh_field, gh_inc, w1)            &
-            (/ arg_type(gh_field,gh_write,w1) /)
+              /)
-        integer :: iterates_over = cells
+         integer, parameter :: iterates_over = cells
        contains
-        procedure, nopass :: code => simple_code
+         procedure, public, nopass :: code => simple_code
       end type simple_type

     contains

       subroutine simple_code()
-    end subroutine
+      end subroutine simple_code

     end module simple_mod

 .. note::
   The module name ``simple_mod`` and the type name ``simple_type`` share the same root ``simple`` and have the extensions ``_mod`` and ``_type`` respectively.
-This is a convention in Dynamo0.3 and is required by the kernel stub generator as it needs to determine the name of the type containing the metadata and infers this by reading the module name.
+This is a convention in Dynamo0.3 API and is required by the kernel stub generator as it needs to determine the name of the type containing the metadata and infers this by reading the module name.
 If this rule is not followed the kernel stub generator will return with an error message (see Section :ref:`Errors <stub-generation-errors>`).

 .. note::
   Whilst strictly the kernel stub generator only requires the Kernel metadata to generate the appropriate stub code, the parser that the generator relies on currently requires a dummy kernel subroutine to exist.

-If we run the kernel stub generator on the ``simple.f90`` example:
+If we run the kernel stub generator on the ``simple_mod.f90`` example:
 ::

-  > genkernelstub tests/test_files/dynamo0p3/simple.f90
+  > genkernelstub tests/test_files/dynamo0p3/simple_mod.f90

 we get the following kernel stub output:
 ::